rsinger86/drf-flex-fields/README.md

 ```

 Now you can make requests like ```GET /person?expand=country&fields=id,name,country``` to dynamically manipulate which fields are included, as well as expand primitive fields into nested objects.
 You can also use dot notation to control both the ```fields``` and ```expand``` settings at arbitrary levels of depth in your serialized responses.
 Read on to learn the details and see more complex examples.

+:heavy_check_mark: The examples below subclass `FlexFieldsModelSerializer`, but the same can be accomplished by mixing in `FlexFieldsSerializerMixin`, which is also importable from the same `rest_flex_fields` package.

 # Dynamic Field Expansion